Polyamory & Alternative Relationships Therapy

 Not all relationships are couples

 We also understand that while alternative relationships have their own unique challenges, from opening up to dealing with a boundary violation, for many people, their relationship structure is not the focal point of therapy.
-People would like to discuss their relationships and partners as background to dealing with depression, anxiety, or other issues.
-We promise to listen to you about the serious issues in your life and to provide you skills in coping with them without judgement.
+People would like to discuss their relationships and partners as background to dealing with depression, anxiety or other issues.
+We promise to listen to you about the serious issues in your life and to provide you with skills to cope with them without judgment.
 We will also be pumped to celebrate your successes in your relationships, however you define them.

 Consensual Non-Mongamy resources